 Pelvic congestion syndrome is a common cause of chronic pelvic pain.
 Varicose veins and venous insufficiency are common in the ovarian veins but are often asymptomatic.
 Why some women develop symptoms is unknown.
 Most women with pelvic congestion syndrome are aged 20 to 45 years and have had multiple pregnancies.

-In women with pelvic congestion syndrome, pelvic pain often develops during or after a pregnancy and tends to worsen with each pregnancy.
+In women with pelvic congestion syndrome, pelvic pain develops after pregnancy.
+Pain tends to worsen with each subsequent pregnancy.

 Typically, the pain is a dull ache, but it may be sharp or throbbing.
 It is worse at the end of the day (after women have been sitting or standing a long time) and is relieved by lying down.
 The pain is also worse during or after sexual intercourse.
-It is often accompanied by low back pain, aches in the legs, and abnormal vaginal bleeding.
+It is often accompanied by low back pain, aches in the legs, and sometimes abnormal menstrual bleeding (1).

 Some women occasionally have a clear or watery discharge from the vagina.

 Other symptoms may include fatigue, mood swings, headaches, and abdominal bloating.